DLR-VF/PtAC/docs/source/README.rst

-Getting Started on a windows computer
+Getting Started
 ------------
 In order to run the library on a windows computer you have to have a recent python version installed (we recommend using Anaconda distribution of [python 3.8] https://www.anaconda.com/products/individual ).

-**1. open the Anaconda prompt (can be found on windows start menu) and navigate to home folder**
+**1. open the Anaconda prompt (can be found on windows start menu) and navigate to your home folder**

 .. code-block:: bash